Time-cost-error trade-off relation in thermodynamics: The third law and beyond: Results

-The three-way trade-off relation can be interpreted as a generalization of the third law of thermodynamics within Markovian dynamics.
-The third law comprises two key statements.
+The three-way trade-off relation \eqref{eq:main.res} can be interpreted as a generalization of the third law of thermodynamics within Markovian dynamics.
+In the literature, the third law comprises two key statements.
 The first concerns the system's entropy at absolute zero temperature, known as Nernst's heat theorem \cite{Nernst.1906} and Planck's formulation \cite{Planck.1911}.
 The second statement is the {\it unattainability principle}, which asserts that bringing any system to its ground state requires an infinite number of thermodynamic operations or infinite time \cite{Allahverdyan.2011.PRE,Levy.2012.PRE,Silva.2016.PRE,Masanes.2017.NC,Wilming.2017.PRX,Scharlau.2018.Q,Clivaz.2019.PRL,Buffoni.2022.PRL,Taranto.2023.PRXQ}.
 Our focus is on the latter statement.
-The three-way trade-off relation allows us to generalize the unattainability principle to: ``{\it bringing any system to a separated state (determined by $\mfr{u}$ and $\mfr{d}$ spaces) necessitates either an infinite cost $\mca{C}$ or infinite time $\tau$}''.
+The three-way trade-off relation allows us to generalize the unattainability principle to: ``{\it bringing any system to a separated state (determined by $\mfr{u}$ and $\mfr{d}$ spaces) necessitates either an infinite cost $\mca{C}$ or infinite time $\tau$}.''
 This relation quantifies and reinforces the unattainability principle in a broader context.

 The derivation of the relation \eqref{eq:main.res} assumes microscopic reversibility, meaning all transitions are bidirectional.
-However, when the dynamics involves unidirectional transitions (i.e., certain transitions have no reverse counterparts), the cost $\mca{C}$ diverges, as it includes the entropy production rate defined in Eq.~\eqref{eq:thermo.cont}, rendering the inequality a trivial bound.
-To obtain a nontrivial bound in the presence of unidirectional transitions, the result can be generalized by modifying the cost $\mca{C}$ to $\mca{C}^{\rm uni}$ to include the unidirectional contribution as
+However, when the dynamics involves unidirectional transitions (i.e., certain transitions have no reverse counterparts), the quantity $\overline{\sigma}$ diverges because the entropy production rate defined in Eq.~\eqref{eq:thermo.cont} becomes infinite.
+As a result, the cost is governed solely by the kinetic factor, with no thermodynamic contribution (i.e., $\mca{C}=\omega$).
+To obtain a more refined bound in the presence of unidirectional transitions, we generalize the cost by introducing $\mca{C}^{\rm uni}$, which separates bidirectional and unidirectional contributions:

 Here, superscripts $b$ and $u$ indicate that the corresponding quantity is calculated using the bidirectional and unidirectional parts, respectively.
+As shown, $\mca{C}^{\rm uni}$ comprises two terms: the first term captures the cost associated with the bidirectional transitions, identical in form to Eq.~\eqref{eq:cost.def}, while the second term accounts for the purely kinetic cost arising from the unidirectional transitions.
 With this generalized cost, the relation \eqref{eq:main.res} can be analogously derived; the proof is presented in Appendix \ref{app:proof.main.res.uni}.
+Note that this generalized cost reduces exactly to the conventional one \eqref{eq:cost.def} in the absence of unidirectional transitions (i.e., when $\omega^u=0$).